20. Objects II — More on Methods

 20.1.2.1.1. __eq__

-The default equality check is checking if two reference variables are referencing literally the exact same object in memory (aliases)
+By default, Python falls back to checking if two reference variables point to literally the same object in memory (aliases)

 1import math